IFU for Medical Devices

 - Storing and handling information;

-- Information that is needed to verify if the medical device is properly installed and ready to be used as intended.
+- Information that is needed to verify whether the medical device is properly installed and ready to be used as intended.
 This information must include, where relevant, instructions regarding maintenance, cleaning/disinfection, replacement of consumables, calibration and how to eliminate risks;

 - Detailed information about all preparatory treatments or handling of the device before it is ready for use or during its use (e.g. sterilisation, calibration, final assembly).
 Also, the levels of disinfection required and the available methods for achieving these levels must be included.